Caring for Children Award/Certificate Level 1

 Learners need 2 GCSEs at grade D or above, plus a positive attitude, commitment and self-motivation.
 All learners will be required to complete an initial assessment prior to the formal interview.

 A police check will be required if students go on work placement at the end of the course.
-Funding may be available for the CRB check, dependent on individual circumstances.
+Funding may be available for the DBS check, dependent on individual circumstances.

 What does the course involve?